Dec1mo/job_recsys/README.md

 </p>

 ## How it works <a name = "working"></a>
-I highly recommend checking my [presentation file](https://github.com/Dec1mo/job_recsys/blob/main/docs/ThaiDD_Job_RecSys.pdf) for detailed infomation.
+I recommend you checking my [presentation file](https://github.com/Dec1mo/job_recsys/blob/main/docs/ThaiDD_Job_RecSys.pdf) for detailed infomation.
 ### CV Parser
 **CV Parser** transfers a pdf CV file to a json file with some important infomation like: ```studytime```,  ```workingtime```, ```position```, ```experience```, ```address```,...
 <p align="center">